-There is a trivial $\Oh(n^2)$ algorithm for \mcsp and a nearly-linear FPTAS based on the FPTAS for \minconv~\cite{approximate-mscp}.
-To the best of our knowledge, this is the first problem to have been explicitly proven to be subquadratically equivalent with \textsc{MinConv}~\cite{mscp}.
+There is a trivial $\Oh(n^2)$ algorithm for \mcsp and a nearly linear FPTAS based on the FPTAS for \minconv~\cite{approximate-mscp}.
+To the best of our knowledge, this is the first problem to have been explicitly proven to be subquadratically equivalent to \textsc{MinConv}~\cite{mscp}.
 Our reduction to \superadditivity allows us to significantly simplify the proof (see Section~\ref{sec:mcsp}).